600 km (linked with Meribel, La Tania, Val Thorens, St Martin de Belleville and Les Menuires)

-Located at the Altiport, Le Cap Horn, Courchevel needs no introduction.
-Do you dream about enjoying seafood or sushis at an altitude of 2000m all in beautiful nautical themed surroundings.
+Located at the Altiport, Le Cap Horn Courchevel needs no introduction.
+Where else can you enjoy seafood or sushi at an altitude of 2000m all in beautiful nautical themed surroundings?
 With a large comfortable sun terrace, this is the place to while away an afternoon.

-Le Chalet de Pierres is located on the Verdons slope, as you head down into to Courchevel 1850.
-It’s wonderful terrace is perfect for traditional alpine cuisine in a warm and friendly atmosphere.
+Le Chalet de Pierres is located on the Verdons slope, as you head down into Courchevel 1850.
+Its wonderful terrace is perfect for traditional alpine cuisine in a warm and friendly atmosphere.

 Located up near the Altiport, Pilatus (altibar.com; +33 6 15 79 83 91) has slowly expanded over the past 20 years and now offers a wonderful terrace with great views of Mont Blanc so you can watch planes landing whilst enjoying the great food

-Although home to more than a dozen five star hotels, it’s the restaurant in four star Le Chabichou (90 Route des Chenus; +33 (0)4 79 08 00 55; lechabichou.com) that tops the popularity charts in Courchevel.
-Great tasting menu, two Michelin stars, lunchtime access from the slopes.
+Although home to more than a dozen five-star hotels, it’s the restaurant in four-star Le Chabichou (90 Route des Chenus; +33 (0)4 79 08 00 55; lechabichou.com) that tops the popularity charts in Courchevel.
+This restaurant boasts a great tasting menu, two Michelin stars, and lunchtime access from the slopes.

 More than just a ski school specialising in off piste and private guiding, Top Ski (topski.fr) even guarantee to find you the best snow in the resort.